23wj1a0541/Masai-Python-Major-Project/README.md

     -   `attendance_histogram.png` – A histogram showing the distribution of student attendance percentages.
     -   `proxy_bar_chart.png` – A bar chart of the top students with high proxy risk scores.

+### Visual Examples:
+Here are examples of the plots generated:

+**Attendance Percentage Histogram**
+This histogram visualizes the distribution of attendance percentages across all students, helping to identify common attendance ranges and potential clusters of low attendance.
+![Attendance Histogram]
+**Proxy Risk Bar Chart**
+This bar chart displays the top students identified with the highest proxy risk scores, making it easy to spot individuals requiring further investigation.
+![Proxy Bar Chart]

 ---

 ## Methodology